Master & Group Class Descriptions

 These lessons are a shared experience.
-Three children per class are placed based on their current level and age.
+Students in the Budding Artist program will be placed in master classes of 4 students per class.
+Young Artists will be 3 per class and Rising Artists will be 2 per class.
 While one child receives individual attention, the others in the class observe.
 Parents attend and take notes to manage the child's practice time outside of class efficiently.
 The emphasis of master class lessons at NESI is to strengthen one or two technical or musical issues that the student presents at the first lesson.
-Student will use polished repertoire and not learn new music during these classes.
+Students will use polished repertoire and not learn new music during these classes.
 Please ask your home teacher to help determine your polished piece.
 Read more about the Master Class experience at NESI below.

 Organized by book level, musical and ensemble skills are addressed as students play their common repertoire together.

 By Wendy Sawicki

 I recently had a conversation with Yasmin about what makes NESI so special.
 My first reaction was “it is the spirit.”
 This conversation has caused me to reflect on what the NESI spirit really is.